 Her earlier body of work, Landscape Sublime, explores how social-media images and the repetition of certain motifs informed an understanding of natural phenomena.
 In recent years, the project has been frequently commissioned as large-scale public art installations as well as shown in a number of solo and group exhibitions.
-In 2020 Landscape Sublime will be presented at the Wilhelm-Hack-Museum, Germany; as part of the Biennale für aktuelle Fotografie.
-Recent exhibitions include Museum of Contemporary Photography Chicago, Purdue University, Milwaukee Institute of Art and Design, Griffin Museum of Photography, Foley Gallery New York, Aperture Foundation New York, Darkroom Detroit, Currents New Media Santa Fe, Julie Saul Gallery New York, as well as numerous festivals in Brazil, Belgium, France, Israel, Netherlands, China, and South Korea.
+In 2020 Landscape Sublime was presented at the Wilhelm-Hack-Museum, Germany; as part of the Biennale für aktuelle Fotografie.
+Recent exhibitions of Samoylova include Museum of Contemporary Photography Chicago, Purdue University, Milwaukee Institute of Art and Design, Griffin Museum of Photography, Foley Gallery New York, Aperture Foundation New York, Darkroom Detroit, Currents New Media Santa Fe, Julie Saul Gallery New York, as well as numerous festivals in Brazil, Belgium, France, Israel, Netherlands, China, and South Korea.

 Anastasia Samoylova’s work is in the collections at the Perez Art Museum Miami, Museum of Contemporary Photography Chicago, and ArtSlant Collection in Paris.
 She has completed a number of artist residencies including Mass MoCA, Prairie Center for the Arts, Latitude Chicago and ArtCenter South Florida.